DavidePedrotti/On-Demand-SDN-Slicing/README.md

 In the following images, green links represent the active links, while black links represent the inactive links.

-TODO: add a description for each slice

 #### Always On Mode

-In this mode, the server and the database are the only hosts that can communicate with each other.
+The server and the database are the only hosts that can communicate with each other.
 ![Always On mode](./gui/images/Topology1AlwaysOnMode.png)

 #### Listener Mode

-The idea behind this mode is to allow all hosts to communicate when the speaker is inactive
+All hosts can communicate when the speaker is inactive
 ![Listener mode](./gui/images/Topology1ListenerMode.png)

 #### No Guest Mode

-This mode is ideally used when there is no one in the waiting room and the speaker is inactive
+Used when no one is in the waiting room, and the speaker is inactive
 ![No Guest mode](./gui/images/Topology1NoGuestMode.png)

 #### Speaker Mode

+Allows the listeners to communicate only with the speaker
 ![Speaker mode](./gui/images/Topology1SpeakerMode.png)

 ## Second Topology